felixpeters/felixpeters/README.md

 Ever since completing my first ML course during my Master's study back in 2015, I have been interested in all things ML engineering and data science.
 Lately, I've dived a lot into MLOps, i.e., the automation of data and ML pipelines.
 Some of my personal work highlights include:

+- Implementing and deploying deep learning models for visual inspection and key information extraction.
 - Delivering in-person and virtual ML workshops at a large financial institution and a employers' association from the manufacturing industry (see [repo](https://github.com/felixpeters/ml-workflow-tools)).
 - Completing two data science projects with the sales department of a large public transport company.
 - Completing multiple side projects, e.g., visual inspections of capsules (see [repo](https://github.com/felixpeters/capsule-inspection)) and predicting tweet engagement (see [repo](https://github.com/felixpeters/tweet-engagement-prediction)).